Prediction horizon shapes representations in predictive learning: Metrics

-Let $\mH \in \mathbb{R}^{M \times N}$ denote the hidden activations, where $M$ is the number of samples and $N$ the hidden dimension.
-We compute the first principal component $\vu_1 \in \mathbb{R}^N$ of $\mH$, i.e. the unit-norm eigenvector of the sample covariance matrix
+In the main text we use a metric defined as the $R^2$ between the first PC and the latent variable.
+Here we define it in full detail.
+Let $H \in \mathbb{R}^{M \times N}$ denote the hidden activations, where $M$ is the number of samples and $N$ the hidden dimension.
+We compute the first principal component $\mathbf{u}_1 \in \mathbb{R}^N$ of $H$, i.e. the unit-norm eigenvector of the sample covariance matrix

-corresponding to the largest eigenvalue, where $\bar{\vh} = \frac{1}{M} \sum_{i=1}^M \vh_i$.
+corresponding to the largest eigenvalue, where $\bar{\mathbf{h}} = \frac{1}{M} \sum_{i=1}^M \mathbf{h}_i$.

 Each sample is then projected onto this direction:

 Let $s_i \in \mathbb{R}$ denote the state variable associated with sample $i$.
 The \emph{first PC order} metric is defined as the coefficient of determination ($R^2$) of the linear regression between $\{z_i\}$ and $\{s_i\}$: